cul1n/WebProgrammingJava/README.md

 # WebProgrammingJava

-Project for the Web Development Course @ FMI UNIBUC
+Project for the Web Development With Java Course @ FMI UNIBUC

 Backend mockup for a movie rating website.